shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-complete-dao-dapp/how-to-create-a-dao-on-celo-with-react-native-and-redux.md

 Read more [here](https://ethereum.org/en/dao/).

+&nbsp;

-**In this tutorial, you will learn how to build a functioning Charity DAO.
-The smart contract code is deployed on the Alfajores testnet.
+>In this tutorial, you will learn how to build a functioning Charity DAO.
+The smart contract code is deployed on the Alfajores testnet of the Celo network.
 The contract allows its members to contribute to the DAO.
 Members can initiate charity proposals which Stakeholders will have to vote on within a specified period of time.
-After that time has elapsed, the DAO contract will disburse the funds pooled into the Charity DAO.**.
+After that time has elapsed, the DAO contract will disburse the pooled funds.

 &nbsp;